Firestorm108/Forge/journal.md

 ![2025-06-21 17-30](https://github.com/user-attachments/assets/deb40a9f-2c2b-439e-8a37-67753f4ac6d7)

 After that, I started working on the CAD.
 I added the 2020 aluminum extrusions and made a joiner plate.
 The extrusions were 200mm long and I went with them over the 2040s due to the rigidity increase probably being overkill as well as it getting significantly bigger.
+I also realized that I would need an M5 tap to be able to join the extrusions well which is fun.

 ![CleanShot 2025-06-21 at 22 16 47@2x](https://github.com/user-attachments/assets/4b2dd396-3afc-43d2-b7f2-ad19d4948def)